Cost to Replace Car Speakers in 2026 – Complete Cost Breakdown

 Premium Range (Above $300)

-• Installation: Professional installation may incur an additional $150 to $250, primarily if extra components such as amplifiers or subwoofers are included.
+Installation: Professional installation can cost an additional $180 to $300.
+This cost may increase if you add components such as amplifiers or subwoofers.

 Recommended Products